Everything you need to know to buy the right Podiatry Bur

 Although single use Podiatry burs are available, many Podiatrists opt for reusable burs.
 This begs the question: How do I sterilize burs?

-The answer is very similiar to caring for your other instruments.
+The answer is very similar to caring for your other instruments.
 If you need to brush up on those concepts, click here.

 Sterilising burs is a simple process, but it is extremely important as the many grooves are potential harbouring sites of cross contamination material.

 The process should be started within the two hours following their use.
-Occasionally nail polish may ‘clog’ the edges of the bur, vastly reducing their effectiveness.
+Occasionally nail polish may ‘clog’ the edges of the bur, vastly reducing their effectiveness, not to mention their sterility .
 Acetone can be used to remove the nail polish, but be sure to double check with the bur manufacturer that this is an acceptable practice.

 Following this, a brush softer then the bur should be used to physically remove matter stuck in the bur grooves.
 A soft nylon brush is an economic and efficient solution here and (although not absolutely necessary) a disinfectant solution should be used to assist.
 The burs should be promptly rinsed and thoroughly dried before they are individually packaged for sterilisation.